peterbamsey/image-processor/README.md

 ## Prerequisites
 * docker
 * make
-* imagemagick for testing for EXIF data (apt-get install imagemagick)
+* imagemagick for testing for Exif data (apt-get install imagemagick)

 ## Known Issues
-Exporting AWS credentials in your shell is bad practice
+Exporting AWS credentials in your shell is bad practice.